 If you have financial holds on your account you should contact your financial aid office.
 You will very likely be able to register for the summer and fall 2020 courses despite having a hold on your account.

-Complete the worksheet below to identify the Financial Aid Resources on your Campus.
+Complete the “Identifying Financial Aid Resources Worksheet” to find aid resources on your campus.